GodisinHisHeaven/pathfinder/Proposal.md

 The time complexity should be _**$O((E + V)logV)$**_ while the E edges and V are vertices in our graph.
 The space complexity should be **_$O(E + V)$_**.

-### K-nearest neighbor(kNN)

-The user's input of starting point and destination might not fall in our nodes.
-To find a valid start and end point, we use kNN to find a nearest node by longtitude and latitude.
-We plan to use KD-Tree to implement this algorithm.
-The time complexity is **$O(log N)$** for querying such node.

 ## Timeline

 ### Week 1 (March 27 - April 2)